JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - A `for...of` statement executes a loop that operates on a sequences of values from an iterable object (arrays and strings) and temporarily assigns it to a variable. `for (const value of iterable) {}`
 - `\n` is an escape sequence/new line.
 THis is the old way of creating a new line, however you can now create a new line with back ticks, just by starting a new line in the code.

+### DOM Manipulation
 JavaScript interacts with HTML via DOM (Document Object Model).
 This is a tree of objects that represents the HTML.
 To do this you can use the `document` object and to find specific elements you would use the `querySelector()` which takes a CSS selector as an argument, and returns the first element that matches the selector.
+- The DOM is not a part of JavaScript, it's actually a part of Web API's (application programming interface - which are libraries that occur behind the scenes).

 - E.g. (to find the h1 element): `let h1 = document.querySelector("h1");`
 - The above should be encased in a string i.e. for an ID: "#h1".
 - The `.textContent` property sets the text content of an element and all of its descendants.
 The `.innerText` property only sets the text content of visible elements of all of the element's descendants. `.textContent` is usually faster.

+- The `.value` property can be useful for getting the value for inputs for example.

+- The `.addEventListener()` method will need to pass in the type of the event i.e. `click`.
+It would then need a function as an argument after the type of the event.
+- i.e. `document.querySelector('.check').addEventListener('click', function () {
+  console.log(document.querySelector('.guess').value);
+});` - we also do not call the function.
+The Javascript engine will call the function as soon as the event happens.
+- The first scenario is to always assume that there will be no input, so this will need to be actioned to ensure that your application runs smoothly.

 - You can use the `.onclick` property to determine what something does on the click of a mouse.
 - Example: `button.onclick = myFunction;`
 - The `innerText` property controls the text that appears in the HTML.
 I.e. if the ID was #info -